SolverMax/Blog/Articles/Cables/readme.md

 We use four methods for solving this problem:
 - Model 1.
 Enumerate all possible position orders.
 - Model 2.
 Search randomly for a specified time.
 - Model 3.
+Local search for a specified time.
+- Model 4.
 Constraint programming using OR-Tools.
-- Model 4.
+- Model 5.
 Mixed integer linear programming using Pyomo.

 Blog article: [Well, that escalated quickly](https://www.solvermax.com/blog/well-that-escalated-quickly-enumeration)